The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 11/2/25)

 Background: On October 21st, 2024 The Wall Street Journal and The New York Post sued generative search company Perplexity AI in the U.S. District Court for the Southern District of New York for copyright infringement and other related claims.
 A new twist in this litigation is the focus on Retrieval Augmented Generation (“RAG”) AI.
 RAG GenAI not only uses an LLM trained on copyrighted material to respond to individual prompts, but also goes out to the web to update itself based on the relevant query.
 Perplexity even said the quiet part out loud, encouraging its users to “skip the links” to the actual sources of the copyrighted content.
 Based on Perplexity’s RAG model, the media Plaintiffs allege that Perplexity is infringing on their copyrights at the input and output stage, sometimes reproducing copyrighted content verbatim.
 Plaintiffs cited their parent company News Corp’s recent licensing agreement with OpenAI in explaining that GenAI technology can be developed by legitimate means.

 Current Status: Going into deep freeze.
-It has been sixteen weeks since Plaintiffs submitted their memorandum of law opposing Defendant’s motion to dismiss or transfer the case.
+It has been several months since Plaintiffs submitted their memorandum of law opposing Defendant’s motion to dismiss or transfer the case.
 We’re going to put this case on the back burner until there is some substantial movement on the docket.

 Background: Getty Images filed this lawsuit against image generator Stability AI on February 2nd, 2023, accusing the company of infringing more than 12 million photographs, their associated captions and metadata, in building and offering Stable Diffusion and DreamStudio.
 Getty’s claims are similar to those in The New York Times v.
 Microsoft & OpenAI case above, but here they are in the context of visual images instead of written articles - i.e., unlicensed scraping by their AI with an intent to compete directly with, and profit from, Getty Images (i.e., market substitution).
 This case also includes trademark infringement allegations arising from the accused technology’s ability to replicate Getty Images’ watermarks in the AI outputs.
 Getty filed its Second Amended Complaint on July 8th, 2024, and the parties are currently engaged in jurisdictional discovery related to Defendants’ motion to transfer the case to the Northern District of California.
 The judge assigned is Judge Jennifer L. Hall.